-- My phone – oh that one hurt… and was eye-opening.
-I didn’t realize how often I reach for my phone in a day.
+- Oh, that one hurt, and it was eye-opening.
+I didn’t realize how often I reach for my phone throughout the day.

-- Clothes – setting aside 7 items of clothing to wear for a week and spending that extra time with God.
+- Try setting aside seven items of clothing to wear for a week and spending that extra time with God.

-- Buy things – every time there was an urge to buy anything I was reminded to pray
+- Every time there was an urge to buy anything I was reminded to pray

-I am in the middle of The 7 Experiment with is a modern twist on Fasting… from, food, clothes, possessions, media, spending & waste.
-Wow, that is eye opening.
+I am in the middle of The 7 Experiment which is a modern twist on fasting.
+The idea is that anything that we could give up to create more time with Jesus Christ can be a time of prayer and fasting; food, clothes, possessions, media, spending & waste.
+Wow, that is eye-opening.

 And I can think of a reason not to fast from all of those…

 “For God is not a God of confusion but of peace, as in all the churches of the saints.”
 (1 Corinthians 14:33 NASB)